perfectaltruis/Programmer/README.md

 Contributions are welcome!
 If you have any suggestions, improvements, or fixes, feel free to open an issue or submit a pull request.
 Remember to read [CONTRIBUTING.md](CONTRIBUTING.md) FILE and [CODE OF CONDUCT](CODE_OF_CONDUCT.md)

+## Security

+If you discover a security vulnerability in this project, please follow our [Security Policy](.github/SECURITY.md) to report it responsibly

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.